A Circuit Of Ocado Robots Could Complete Your Grocery Order In Minutes

 — Proactive Computing (@PCH3lp) November 12, 2017

 This technology could be adopted by other grocery retailers for better service and performance.
 Meanwhile, Clarke said that to deploy this technology to other retailers, the company would need to develop a dedicated configuration for each retailer to guarantee a customized experience and complete separation of data and execution capacity, as noted by Co.Design.
-And to make this technology materializes to other grocery retailers, Alex Voica, the head of technology PR and communications at Ocado, said that they are offering this technology to other grocery retailers in the form of a Platform as a Service rather than selling the technology outright.
+And to make this technology available to other grocery retailers, Alex Voica, the head of technology PR and communications at Ocado, said that they are offering it “to other grocery retailers in the form of a Platform as a Service rather than selling the technology outright.”

 Could these robots replace the humans in Ocado?
 Clark said that Ocado is expanding and it is a net employer of 13,000 people, none of whom would have a job if it hadn’t been for the automation and robotics they have developed.
 He also said that the workforce has doubled in the last five years and just added 200 new jobs at the grid facility in Andover.